HEAL Prevention Cooperative Podcast Series: Women Leading Prevention Science

 Podcast #12: Intersecting Identities: First Gen Women Scientists

-Listen on Apple, Spotify, Google and iHeartRadio.
+Listen on Apple, Spotify, and Google.

 Erin E. Bonar, Ph.D., is a licensed clinical psychologist and Associate Professor in the Addiction Center within the Department of Psychiatry at the University of Michigan; she is also a member of the University of Michigan Injury Prevention Center.
 Dr. Bonar studies ways to prevent and treat substance use disorders spanning developmental periods of adolescence, emerging adulthood and adulthood.
 Her work uses novel technologies including social media, telemedicine, and patient portal approaches, and often employs Motivational Interviewing.
 She is a first-generation academic and proud graduate of Northern Kentucky University and Bowling Green State University.

 Alina Palimaru, Ph.D., is a policy researcher at the RAND Corporation.
 Her research focuses on the juncture of poverty and health, including health outcomes measurement, quality of life, disability, housing, and food insecurity.
 She has been studying the impact of quality of care on quality of life in the context of disabling pathologies (spinal cord injury), but also mental health and aging populations.
-Because communication is a vital component of research, Dr. Palimaru has also pursued the complementary discipline of knowledge transfer, through polished presentations (substance with style), and as a coproducer on a series of award-winning films in health care.
+Because communication is a vital component of research, Dr. Palimaru has also pursued the complementary discipline of knowledge transfer, through polished presentations (substance with style), and as a co-producer on a series of award-winning films in health care.
 As associate producer on the award-winning Spinal Injury Patient Film, and Choosing a Wheelchair, Palimaru played a key role in the development and production of patient-centered communications.
 These projects included considerable fundraising elements.
 These successful films were adopted as communication tools by NHS spinal injury centers and UK NGOs.

 Podcast #13: Including Indigenous Voices in Prevention Research

-Listen on Apple, Spotify, and iHeartRadio.
+Listen on Apple and Spotify.

 Hannah LaBounty, LMSW, CCSW, is a Licensed Clinical Social Worker with a passion for improving the lives of children and families.
 Hannah's professional journey has been marked by a series of impactful roles throughout her 13 years of service to the Cherokee Nation.
 Currently serving as the Behavioral Health Clinical Services Supervisor for the HERO Program at Cherokee Nation, Hannah significantly contributes to enhancing client and family outcomes.
 As the Project Director of the System of Care grant and a supervisor for the HEAL grant in partnership with Emory University, Hannah plays a crucial role in leading and supporting her colleagues as they work to address mental health and substance misuse issues, further demonstrating her commitment to improving community mental health initiatives.